cre8tive-studio/leonardorick/README.md

 #### Deleting a user manually

 1. Delete from stripe
-2. Delete from users Auth
+2. Delete all users sessions in Auth -> User -> Sessions
-3. Delete from users collection
+3. Delete from users Auth
+4. Delete from users Collection
-4. Delete from allowed-email collection
+5. Delete from allowed-email collection

 ### Add a new preview